gconsidine/plz-cms/readme.markdown

 ### plz-admin configuration

-  plz-admin configuration must be added to the object passed to `plz-cms.configure()`, nested at the same level as modules, database, and mailer.
+  plz-admin configuration must be added to the object passed to `plz.configure()`, nested at the same level as modules, database, and mailer.
 It's required if admin in modules is set to true.

     admin: {
       roles: ['admin', 'author'], // at least one string role is required
       collections: {
         users: {
           dateCreated: true, // required document fields
           email: true,
           password: true
         }
       }
     }